andthum/hpc_submit_scripts/docs/source/doc_pages/dev_guide/code_guidelines_py.rst

     * Adhere to the Zen of Python (:pep:`20`).

-    * Naming conventions (A comprehensive summary of the following naming conventions can be found
+    * Naming conventions (a comprehensive summary of Python naming conventions can be found
       `here <https://github.com/naming-convention/naming-convention-guides/tree/master/python>`_):

         - Use meaningful, descriptive, but not too long names.